bsullivan44/data_for_cosmonauts/README.md

 The course will consist of 5 module.
 They will occur once every week unless otherwise scheduled.
 The course will begin on a date to be decided by the participants and will take place on weekends.

-The folliwing table records the content and schedule:
+The following table records the content and schedule:

 Week | #1 | #2 | #3 | #4 | #5 |
 | --- | --- | --- | --- |--- |---|